By Mark Oldman

-Wine appreciation has a long, torturous history of words that make about as much sense as a Gary Busey oration among them such beauties such as “jangy,” “crushed earthworms,” and “sweaty saddle”. which I once heard at a tasting and it stumped me for years.
-But now I get it: it’s a poetic word for autumn and the cooler weather and richer, earthier food that come with it.
+Wine appreciation has a long, torturous history of words that make about as much sense as a Gary Busey oration.
+Among them are such beauties such as “jangy,” “crushed earthworms,” and “sweaty saddle,” which I once heard at a tasting and it stumped me for years.
+Then there's Septembral, a poetic word for autumn and the cooler weather and richer, earthier food that come with it.
 These six wines fit the Septembral (and even Novembral) theme.

 Pinot Gris from Oregon: Instead of the more summery, bantam-weight Pinot Grigio from Italy, the same grape from Oregon is a bit creamier, with more pear-honeydew personality.
 It is able to stand up to richer fish preparations like Giada’s Swordfish Panini With Arugula and Lemon Aioli.